JPrendy/Travis-and-Jenkins-test/README.md

-# travis_test
+# The following repo that is used to check CI systems like Travis and Jenkins

-The following is a test that uses travis CI
+The following is a test that uses Travis CI and Jenkins and uses the test frameworks such as Jest and Mocha.